fiskurgit/fisk_solar_website/README.md

 ## Design Decisions

+* Markdown only.
+All my existing content is in markdown.
-* No analytics, just like in my mobile apps I don't use analytics of any kind.
+* No analytics, just like in my mobile apps I don't use analytics or tracking of any kind.
 * Minimise page size including images.
-Aim for sub 200k with a hard ceiling of 500k.
+Aim for sub 200kb with a hard ceiling of 500kb.
-* Javascript is only used to load a json file from the RaspberryPi which includes various data points.
+* Javascript is only used to load a json file from the RaspberryPi which includes various data points about my location and the system.
 The site should run correcty with JS disabled.

 ### Links